 - It can survive in any growing zone.

 - Spray cold water on leaves at the primary stage.

 - Dusting tomato plants with flour in severe cases.

-- You can also spry a mild solution of dish soap with water every 2-3 days for 2 weeks.
+- You can also spray a mild solution of dish soap with water every 2-3 days for two weeks.

 - Companion planting and beneficial insects can also prevent aphids.

 - Stink bugs use their long mouthparts to pierce tomato leaves, stems, and particularly young fruits.

 - They transmitted diseases and pierced and pooped on tomato fruits and leaves.

 - Piercing parts of fruits causes discoloration, but safe to eat.